Fort Lauderdale, Florida

-Fort Lauderdale (/ˈlɔːdərdeɪl/ LAW-dər-dayl) is a coastal city located in the U.S. state of Florida, 30 mi north of Miami along the Atlantic Ocean.
+Fort Lauderdale (/ˈlɔː.dər.deɪl/) is a coastal city located in the U.S. state of Florida, 30 mi north of Miami along the Atlantic Ocean.
 It is the seat of government of and most populous city in Broward County with a population of 182,760 at the 2020 census, making it the tenth-most populous city in Florida.
-After Miami and Hialeah, Fort Lauderdale is the third-most populous city in the Miami Metro Area, which had a population of 6,166,488 in 2019.
+After Miami and Hialeah, Fort Lauderdale is the third-most populous city in the Miami metro area, which had a population of 6,166,488 in 2019.

 Built in 1838 and first incorporated in 1911, Fort Lauderdale is named after a series of forts built by the United States during the Second Seminole War.
 The forts took their name from Major William Lauderdale (1782–1838), younger brother of Lieutenant Colonel James Lauderdale.
 Development of the city did not begin until 50 years after the forts were abandoned at the end of the conflict.
-Three forts named "Fort Lauderdale" were constructed including the first at the fork of the New River, the second at Tarpon Bend on the New River between the present-day Colee Hammock and Rio Vista neighborhoods, and the third near the site of the Bahia Mar Marina.
+Three forts named "Fort Lauderdale" were constructed, including the first at the fork of the New River, the second at Tarpon Bend on the New River between the present-day Colee Hammock and Rio Vista neighborhoods, and the third near the site of the Bahia Mar Marina.

 Known as the "Venice of America", Fort Lauderdale has 165 miles of inland waterways across the city.
 In addition to tourism, Fort Lauderdale has a diversified economy including marine, manufacturing, finance, insurance, real estate, high technology, avionics/aerospace, film, and television production.
 The city is a popular tourist destination with an average year-round temperature of 75.5 F and 3,000 hours of sunshine per year.
 Greater Fort Lauderdale, encompassing all of Broward County, hosted more than 13 million overnight visitors in 2018.
 Nearly four million cruise passengers annually pass through its Port Everglades, making it the world's third-busiest cruise port.
 With over 50,000 registered yachts and 100 marinas, Fort Lauderdale is also known as the "yachting capital of the world."

 History

-The area of present-day Fort Lauderdale was inhabited for over 2,000 years by the Tequesta Indians.
-Contact with Spanish explorers in the 16th century proved disastrous for the Tequesta, as the Europeans brought with them diseases, including smallpox, to which the native populations possessed no resistance.
-For the Tequesta, disease, coupled with continuing conflict with their Calusa neighbors, contributed greatly to their decline over the next two centuries.
+The area of present-day Fort Lauderdale was inhabited for at least 2,000 years by Indigenous peoples associated with the Tequesta culture.
+Contact with Spanish explorers in the 16th century contributed to the decline of Native populations in South Florida through the introduction of Eurasian diseases, including smallpox, to which Indigenous communities had little immunity.
+Disease, warfare, and regional displacement contributed to the decline of the Tequesta and neighboring peoples over the following two centuries.
+The area was then incorporated within the Spanish Empire during the 16th century.

 18th century

-By 1763, there were only a few Tequesta left in Florida, and most of them were evacuated to Cuba when the Spanish ceded Florida to the British in 1763, under the terms of the Treaty of Paris, which ended the Seven Years' War.
-Although control of the area changed between Spain, the United Kingdom, the United States, and the Confederate States of America, it remained largely undeveloped until the 20th century.
-The Fort Lauderdale area was known as the "New River Settlement" before the 20th century.
+By 1763, Native populations in South Florida had been greatly reduced, and surviving groups were reported to have migrated to Cuba when Spain ceded Florida to Great Britain under the Treaty of Paris (1763), which ended the Seven Years' War.
+Florida remained under British control until 1783, when Spain regained Florida with the Treaty of Paris (1783) that followed the British defeat in the American Revolutionary War.